How to use the lunar calculator

 - JSON payload: raw engine output for technical inspection

-About the accuracy
+About accuracy

 Guide to input fields and results